 2005 Women graduates of the class of 1963

-The Ezekiel: Prophet of Hope Award is presented in alternating years to one or more alums of Saint John’s School of Theology and Seminary who, through their example, have challenged students, alums, and the entire Saint John’s community to promote the work of building collaborative environments in which lay, ordained and religious can live out their prophetic ministries to the church and the world.
+The Ezekiel: Prophet of Hope Award is presented to alums of Saint John’s School of Theology and Seminary who, through their example, have challenged students, alums, and the entire Saint John’s community to promote the work of building collaborative environments in which lay, ordained and religious can live out their prophetic ministries to the church and the world.

 Saint John’s Abbey and University have a long history of prophetic ministry to the church.
 The establishment of the Benedictine Institute of Sacred Theology in 1958, the first graduate theological studies program for women in the United States, set the stage for the subsequent evolution of a dynamic model of education for collaborative ministry at Saint John’s.
 For 40 years, Saint John’s has been increasingly involved in and committed to the ministerial education of religious sisters and brothers, lay men and women, and ordination candidates, providing them the opportunity to learn together, just as they will serve the church together.

 Just as Ezekiel saw a splendid vision of the new and everlasting temple, modern prophets offer us new and sustainable visions for the church.
 To inspire and challenge alums, students and the entire Saint John’s community, this award seeks to lift up individuals who have dynamically lived out the principles of collaboration and ecumenism that are at the heart of the mission and the Benedictine heritage of Saint John’s.

 Your submission will be reviewed by our committee and a recipient will be selected.
 Please watch for upcoming reunion information announcing the award recipient.

 2016 Bernie Evans '71